-Sometimes you want to stop RIGHT AWAY, but it's not an emergency.
-Sometimes you can finish queued async work before stopping.
-This message type exposes the message priority of standard Actor Framework Stop Msg via a couple of basic 'Send' methods.
+Sometimes you want to stop RIGHT AWAY, but it's not an emergency, finishing queued async work before stopping.
+This message type exposes the message priority of standard Actor Framework Stop Msg via one extra 'Send' method.

 All notable changes to this project will be documented in this file.